section-engineering-education/engineering-education/articles/atom-vs-visual-studio-code-functionality-and-features-comparison/index.md

 ### Atom

 [Atom](https://atom.io/) is a free and open-source text editor developed by GitHub.
 It works across Windows, Linux, and Mac OS.
 Currently, the Atom is at version 1.52.0.
 It lets you easily customize every aspect of it to speed up the workflows.
-Atom uses a tool called Electron.
-Electron is a Node. js based tool that allows cross-platform in an application setting.
+Atom uses a framework called Electron.
+Electron is a Node. js based framework that allows cross-platform in an application setting.

 Atom is built using web technology: HTML, CSS, and JavaScript, thus being very flexible and hackable.
 If you know those technologies, extending Atom is very easy.
 Atom features are built-in packages.